 Each semester.
-Prerequisites: COMS 1003 and MATH 2243.
+Prerequisites: COMS 1003 or BUAD 2003 and MATH 2243.
 An introduction to basic descriptive and inferential statistics and their application to business problems.
-Topics covered include frequency distributions, histograms, the mean, standard deviation, variance, covariance, and correlation coefficients for samples and populations, confidence intervals and hypothesis tests for means and proportions, analysis of variance, simple linear regression, chi-square, control charts for variables and attributes, and time-series analysis.
+Topics covered distributions. include frequency histograms, the mean, standard deviation, variance, covariance, and correlation coefficients for samples and populations, confidence intervals and hypothesis tests for means and proportions, analysis of variance, simple linear regression, chisquare, control charts for variables and attributes, and time-series analysis.